apache/spark/docs/monitoring.md

 - <code>spark.plugins</code>
 - <code>spark.plugins.static</code>

-Both do the same thing: they take a comma-separated list of class names that implement the
+Both take a comma-separated list of class names that implement the
 <code>org.apache.spark.api.plugin.SparkPlugin</code> interface.
-The two names exist so that
+The two names exist so that it's
-it's possible for one "static" list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line option without overwriting the "static" list.
+possible for one "static" list to be placed in the Spark default config file, allowing users to easily add other plugins from the command line without overwriting the "static" list.

 Duplicate plugins are ignored.